CobbleSword/NachoSpigot/README.md

 #### [Lucas / Sculas](https://github.com/Lucaskyy)
 ```
-~ Project Maintainer
+~ Maintainer
-It was fun while it lasted, thank you!
+It was fun while it lasted.
+Thank you for accompanying our journey!
 ```

 #### [Elierrr / Elier](https://github.com/Elierrr)